oprypin/crsfml/gitbook/graphics-transform.md

 ![A rotated entity](images/graphics-transform-rotation.png)

-Note that CrSFML always returns an angle in range [0, 360) when you call `rotation`.
+Note that SFML always returns an angle in range [0, 360) when you call `rotation`.

 As with the position, the rotation is performed around the top-left corner by default, but this can be changed by setting the origin.